napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 example:

 - *napalm-logs* listening close to the network devices, e.g., one instance per PoP, or datacenter.
-- Playing the role of a central collector (if you are entirely sure that nobody will spoof, replay etc, the UDP messages between the networ devices and napalm-logs).
+- Playing the role of a central collector (if you are entirely sure that nobody will spoof, replay etc, the UDP messages between the network devices and napalm-logs).
 - A load-balanced central collector, meaning that you can start many processes.
 - The network devices sending the raw syslog messages to brokers such as Apache Kafka and *napalm-logs* processing them by subscribing to a dedicated topic.